bschulz01/Stair_Lights/README.md

 ## Repsitory structure
 Code for uart, animations, and utils are in the `library` folder.
-These functions are used by all sides except the hub, and the individual directories are hard linked to the library folder.
+These functions are used by all sides except the hub, and the individual files in each project are hard linked to the library folder.
-Macros in the files compile code only relevant to the project and definitions in each project's `config.h` file sets the behavior.
+Macros in in each project's `config.h` file set the behavior, definining what in each file should be compiled code for each project

+The central hub also uses animations.c/h to keep animation driving aligned.
-The central hub uses the macro `IS_CENTRAL_HUB` in its main.h to set the behavior of `animations.*` within the central hub code.
+The macro `IS_CENTRAL_HUB` in its main sets the behavior to be different from what is used in the hubs that drive leds

 ## Central Hub
-The central hub manages the animations and is responsible for telling the top and bottom side to update based on the most recent sensor readings.
+The central hub manages the animations by sending an animation number and index.
 The sensor readings do not actually go to the central hub.

 To update animations, it sends a sync signal to the emitter hubs.